 We decided to start the circuit at the southernmost unit, Friendship Hill, and work our way North.
 Along the way we also toured a Frank Lloyd Wright UNESCO Heritage Site and Ohiopyle State Park.
-After Fort Necessity National Battlefield, we began the trek North to Flight 93.
-We stopped in Ohiopyle on the way.
+After the Johnstown Flood Memorial, we headed to Allegheny Portage Railroad.
+This concluded our Western Pennsylvania tour.

 Western PA Posts➤

 - Flight 93 Tower

 - Johnstown Flood